-Space Robotics Market size is set to exceed USD 3.5 billion by 2025; according to a new research report by Global Market Insights, Inc.
+Space Robotics Market size is predicted to exceed USD 7 billion by 2032, according to a new research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

-Browse key industry insights spread across 252 pages with 313 market data tables and 28 figures & charts from the report, “Space Robotics Market Size By Solution (Product [Rovers/Landers, Probes, Arms/Manipulator Systems], Software, Services), By Application (Deep Space [Space Exploration, Space Transportation], Near Space [Space Exploration, Space Transportation]), By End-Use (Commercial, Government), COVID-19 Impact Analysis, Regional Outlook, Application Potential, Price Trend, Competitive Market Share & Forecast, 2019 - 2025” in detail along with the table of contents:
+Browse key industry insights spread across 252 pages with 313 market data tables and 28 figures & charts from the report, “Space Robotics Market Size By Solution (Product [Rovers/Landers, Probes, Arms/Manipulator Systems], Software, Services), By Application (Deep Space [Space Exploration, Space Transportation], Near Space [Space Exploration, Space Transportation]), By End-Use (Commercial, Government), COVID-19 Impact Analysis, Regional Outlook, Application Potential, Price Trend, Competitive Market Share & Forecast, 2021 – 2027” in detail along with the table of contents:

 Rise in private space agencies to augment commercial segment

 Based on end-use, the overall space robotics market size from commercial segment is expected to grow at 9.5% CAGR through 2032, especially given the growing prominence of established private space agencies, such as SpaceX Corporation, Blue Origin, Lockheed Martin Corporation, Sierra Nevada Space Systems, and Boeing.